Council of Cabinet Ministers: History

 On 20 October 1986, after the demise of the late Sultan Omar Ali Saifuddien III, the cabinet was reshuffled which saw the introduction of new ministerial posts, namely the Ministers of Health and Religious Affairs, and Special Adviser in the Prime Minister's Office.
 The reshuffle saw the cabinet being enlarged to a total of 13 ministerial and 8 deputy ministerial posts.

 The cabinet was reshuffled again in 1986, 1988, 2005, 2010, 2015, 2018, and 2022.
 Since 2005, cabinet reshuffle typically happened every five years.
 However, the 2015 cabinet term lasted less than five years with a "surprise" reshuffle in 2018, with no official reason given, although it was speculated that corruption could be a reason.
 In contrast to the previous cabinets which served or intended to serve for five years, the 2022 cabinet shall serve for a four-year term.

 On 1 April 1993, the post of Secretary to Council of Cabinet Ministers was created, with Judin Asar as the inaugural holder.

 The State Mufti and Attorney General were included in the cabinet and declared ministry-level positions in the reshuffles of 2005, 2010, 2015, and 2018.

 The 2005 cabinet line-up saw the introduction of new ministerial posts, namely Senior Minister in the Prime Minister's Office, Minister of Energy in the Prime Minister's Office, Second Minister of Finance, and Second Minister of Foreign Affairs.
 Meanwhile, the 2018 cabinet line-up saw the introduction of the new Second Minister of Defence, but the position was not renewed in 2022 reshuffle.

 The 2010 reshuffle saw the appointment of Adina Othman as the first female deputy minister, holding the Deputy Minister of Culture, Youth and Sports portfolio.
 Meanwhile, the 2022 reshuffle saw the appointment of Romaizah Mohd Salleh as the first female minister, holding the Minister of Education portfolio.

+The 2026 cabinet reshuffle also saw the creation of three new coordinating ministerial posts to strengthen policy coordination across ministries: the Coordinating Minister of National Security, the Coordinating Minister for Economic Policies, and the Coordinating Minister for Social and Manpower Policies.
+The 2026 cabinet reshuffle introduced the following cabinet-level portfolios: